 1. Type 2A

 Type 2A is the least curly among the curly hair types.
-It is easily more described as an “S” wave and sticks close to the head.
-If this is your hair type, then, you’ll notice that your hair is fine and is a bit thinner compared to other curly hair types.
+It is characterized by an “S” shape that gives your hair a tousled look.
+It tends to be finer and thinner than other curly hair types.

 2. Type 2B

-Next in the list is Type 2B which has more defined waves and is a little frizzier on the crown area compared to the first one.
-It is also “S” in form but looks a bit tighter than Type 2A.
+Next in the list is Type 2B which has more defined waves.
+It is also “S” in shape but looks a bit tighter than Type 2A.
+Because of its tighter “S” shape, Type 2B also tends to look thicker than Type 2A.

 3. Type 2C